Monday, May 24, 2010

 have little worth.
 Often the little bucklings (male goat kids) are drowned

-If they are not, they are often wethered (castrated) and raised to
+at birth.
+If they are not, they are often wethered (castrated), grown out and then butchered.

 Let us move on to chickens.